Happyr/LinkedIn-API-client/Readme.md

 Here is a list of features that might convince you to choose this LinkedIn client over some of our competitors'.

-* Easy to extend
+* Flexible and easy to extend
-* Simple to implement
-* Object oriented
-* Using composer.json
-* Handles CSRF protection for you
+* Developed with modern PHP standards
 * Not developed for a specific framework.
+* Handles the authentication process
+* Respects the CSRF protection
 * More than 85% test coverage.
 * 800 lines of code, 650 lines of comments.